Savaliyasmit/wallpaper-app/README.md

 # Note
-1.This project is developed on a Hackintosh setup.
+This project is developed on a Hackintosh setup.
 Both the iOS simulator and the demo video may experience lag due to the limitations of the setup.

 # Wallpaper App